 - A theater featuring murals by world-class nature artist Victor Bakhtin and an orientation film on Arboretum history and the importance of ecological restoration

-- An extensive library of non-circulating books about plants, animals, birds, ecosystems, and restoration ecology
+- A public browsing library of non-circulating books about plants, animals, birds, ecosystems, and restoration ecology

 - A bookstore, art gallery, auditorium, and classrooms